-Likewise it's irritating there is no zig zag stitch, this is only a straight stitch maker.
-Thankfully those have been really minimal things and are the only things I do not like about this machine (and possibly the strolling foot concerns have been repaired since I bought my own 4 years earlier?).
-The Bernina 440QE: Okay so I need to first state that my Bernina 440 is about 7 years old, so there have actually been terrific enhancements and changes to the more recent models.
+Likewise it's irritating there is no zig zag stitch, this is just a straight stitch maker.
+Fortunately those have been really minimal things and are the only things I do not like about this maker (and maybe the walking foot concerns have been repaired since I bought mine 4 years earlier?).
+The Bernina 440QE: Okay so I have to initially state that my Bernina 440 has to do with 7 years old, so there have actually been great enhancements and changes to the more recent models.

-© Copyright 2021 Banbury Sewing Labour.
+© Copyright 2022 Banbury Sewing Labour.
 We receive compensation from companies whose products and services we recommend.